assen-totin/cdn/INTEGRATION.md

 The authorisation method determines how this authentication token will be processed to extract the actual authorisation token, which is then passed to the authorisation backend.

-You may also use tarnsparent authorisation when we pass all incoming headers and cookies to the authorisation body without working on them.
+You may also use transparent authorisation when we pass all incoming headers and cookies to the authorisation body without working on them.

 ## Authorisation by JWT